intentframe/intentframe/docs/terminal_use/current_pragmatic_choice.md

 - `sudo` hits both command-shield `IF-SUDO-001` and bootstrap substring blocklist.
 - `reboot` / `shutdown` hit command-shield catastrophic patterns.

-This can affect a general Jarvis task like “search my notes/logs for why my Mac rebooted” or “explain what sudo means.”
-But compared to `curl | python`, it’s less central to LLM terminal operation.
+This can affect a general Jarvis task like "search my notes/logs for why my Mac rebooted" or "explain what sudo means."
+But compared to `curl | python`, it's less central to LLM terminal operation.

 ### 5. Local binaries are blocked by policy